-Nafplion was already inhabited in the Mycenaean period (1600-1100BC) and up till the present day, although there have been times that the city was largely deserted.
-Known in Venetian times as Napoli di Romania, the modern Nafplion is largely an Italian-looking town.
+Nafplion was already inhabited in the Mycenaean period (1600-1100 BC) and up till the present day, although there have been times that the city was largely deserted.
+Known in Venetian times as „Napoli di Romania“, the modern Nafplion is largely an Italian-looking town.
 It was also the first capital of modern Greece after the war of independence against the Turks.
-Here also the first president of Greece, Johannis Kapodístrias, was murdered in 1831.
+The first president of Greece, Johannis Kapodístrias, was murdered in Nafplion in 1831.

-The archaeological Museum of Nafplio
+The Archaeological Museum of Nafplio

-The Nafplio Museum (at Syntagma Square), in an ancient building of the Venetian fortress, belongs to the finest museums in Greece.
+The Nafplio Museum (at Syntagma Square), located an ancient building of the Venetian fortress, belongs to the finest museums in Greece.
 It has a nice collection and offers a good overview of the Mycenaean centers in and around Nafplio, in particular Tiryns and Lerna.
-One of the most famous items shown is the Mycenean armor of Dendra, a bronze armor worn by a Mycenaean aristocrat around 1200 BC.
+One of the most famous items shown, is the Mycenean armor of Dendra, a bronze armor worn by a Mycenaean aristocrat around 1200 BC.

 For visits, opening hours and activities in and around Nafplio see: http://discovernafplio.gr/

 For anyone interested in Nafplio (and surroundings) in antiquity, we would refer to the website www.pausanias-footsteps.nl, a site with 2500 photos and maps with descriptions of ancient Greece.
 The website is in English and Dutch, and originally designed to illustrate a Dutch translation of the ancient book by Pausanias, ‘A tour throughout Greece’, written around 150-180 AD.
-The site contains a lot of information about the Peloponnesos, and gives an overall picture of Greece after Pausanias, as well as introducing many Greek museums.
+The site contains a lot of information about the Peloponnese, and gives an overall picture of Greece after Pausanias, as well as introducing many Greek museums.

 Pausanias was a Greek-speaking „travel writer“ from the second century AD.
 He describes a journey in ten chapters along the known and lesser-known places on the Greek mainland in Roman times, taking his audience from the Acropolis in Athens and its rich art treasures by way of Corinth, Sparta and Messenia, to ancient Olympia, with its magnificent temples and thousands of treasures of art (many of which he describes in detail).
 From Olympia, his literary journey goes on to Achaia, Arcadia, Boiotia and finally to Delphi.
 Central to his work is the description of temples and their art treasures, interspersed with hundreds of anecdotes about artists, the winners in festivals such as the Olympic Games or the games in Delphi, but also relating episodes from Greek history.

-Click here and join for a beautiful walk around Nafplion,
+Click on the video/picture below and join us for a beautiful walk around Nafplion,